pgerke/streamdeck-awake/README.md

 A Power Toys Awake inspired plugin for the Elgato Stream Deck to prevent the PC from going into standby.

-## Prerequisites

-- Microsoft PowerToys have to be installed on the system, if you wish to re-use your PowerToys Awake config.

 ## Functionality

-- Toggle the Awake function with the press of a button
+- Keep your machine from going to sleep with the press of a button
-- Option to use the PowerToys config (thanks [@jploo](https://github.com/jploo))
-- Option to keep the display on
+- Optionally keep the display on while Awake is active.
-- Timed awake: Keep your system awake for a preset time.
+- Temporary Awake: Keep your system awake for a preset time.

-### Possible extensions

-- Integrated keep awake: Remove dependency to PowerToys

 ## I found a bug, what do I do?